Ar1su-kun/task-2/task2/README.md

 <pow>::=0|1|2|3|4|5|6|7|8|9|(<expr>)
 ```
 ### interface
-input: /<expr/>
+input: expression
-output: result of this epression
+output: result of this expression